MicrosoftDocs/windows-dev-docs/hub/apps/design/input/keyboard-interactions.md

 Successful keyboard interactions enable users to accomplish basic app scenarios using only the keyboard; that is, users can reach all interactive elements and activate default functionality.
 A number of factors can affect the degree of success, including keyboard navigation, access keys for accessibility, and accelerator (or shortcut) keys for advanced users.

-**NOTE**  The touch keyboard does not support toggle and most system commands.

 #### On-Screen Keyboard
-Like software keyboard, the On-Screen Keyboard is a visual, software keyboard that you can use instead of the physical keyboard to type and enter data using touch, mouse, pen/stylus or other pointing device (a touch screen is not required).
+Like touch keyboard, the On-Screen Keyboard is a visual, software keyboard that you can use instead of the physical keyboard to type and enter data using touch, mouse, pen/stylus or other pointing device (a touch screen is not required).
 The On-Screen Keyboard is provided for systems that don't have a physical keyboard, or for users whose mobility impairments prevent them from using traditional physical input devices.
 The On-Screen Keyboard emulates most, if not all, the functionality of a hardware keyboard.

 The On-Screen Keyboard can be turned on from the Keyboard page in Settings &gt; Ease of access.